Jean Maximilien Lamarque: Napoleonic Wars

 On the outbreak of the War of the Third Coalition, Lamarque served in the Grande Armée and fought at the Battle of Austerlitz.
 In 1806, he followed Marshal Masséna and Joseph Bonaparte in the invasion of Naples, where he took part in the Siege of Gaeta and fought the insurgents led by Fra Diavolo.
 In 1807, after Joseph Bonaparte was made King of Naples, he appointed Lamarque as his chief of staff, with the rank of divisional general.
 When Joachim Murat took over from Joseph Bonaparte, Lamarque was sent to consolidate his position by retaking Capri from British forces under Hudson Lowe.
 Lamarque led an attack which took the British by surprise.
-After a hard-fought battle he succeeded in taking the island, and agreed to transported Lowe and his remaining troops to Sicility.
+After a hard-fought battle he succeeded in taking the island, and agreed to transport Lowe and his remaining troops to Sicily.

 Lamarque was then made chief of staff by Murat and awarded the Royal Order of the Two-Sicilies.
 In 1809, he was sent to the Kingdom of Italy to lead one of six armies under the command of Napoleon's adopted son Eugène de Beauharnais.
 He fought at the Battle of Piave River (8 May), at the capture of Ljubliana (22 May) and at the Battle of Wagram (8 July), during which he had four horses shot from under him.
 Afterwards, he was appointed Chief of Staff of the Army of Italy, and commanded a reserve division of the National Guard near Antwerp.

 In 1810, Lamarque was created a Baron of the Empire.
 Thereafter he was transferred to Spain to support Joseph Bonaparte who had been made King of Spain by his brother, but who was slowly forced to retreat by British, Portuguese and Spanish troops under Lord Wellington.

 When Napoleon was exiled to Elba in 1814, Lamarque remained loyal to him, returning to the emperor's service during the Hundred Days.
 While Napoleon marched to Belgium to engage the British and Prussian armies, Lamarque commanded a division of ten thousand men against a Royalist uprising in the Vendée under General Canuel.
 Lamarque defeated the rebellion at the Battle of Rocheservière, but the victory was nullified by Napoleon's own defeat at the Battle of Waterloo.
 Napoleon was later to praise Lamarque's efforts highly: "Lamarque, whom I sent there at the height of the crisis, performed wonders, and even surpassed my hopes."